-We like to invite you to present your poster in a “snapshot session”.
-That means that the presenter may deliver a short oral talk in the auditorium (3 PowerPoint slides in 3 minutes).
+We like to invite you to present your poster in a “Flash Talk session”.
+That means that the presenter may deliver a short oral talk in the auditorium (3 PowerPoint slides in 2 minutes).

 The posters will be exhibited in the venue hall during the whole congress.
 The presenters will stay with their posters talking with people about their research during the coffee breaks and at a poster session.